MOMables® Healthy Lunches for Kids

 Servings: 6 quiche muffins

-These Crustless Quiche Muffins with cheese and veggies make a great grab-and-go breakfast, a healthy snack, or a terrific lunchbox addition!
+These crustless quiche muffins with cheese and ham make a great grab-and-go breakfast, a healthy snack, or a terrific lunchbox addition!

 5 from 14 votes